 I’m convinced if you spend a little time on the Intrepid website browsing their 1k+ tour options across 120 countries and all 7 continents, reading Intrepid travel reviews from actual travelers, and learning more about what the company stands for, you’ll be able to imagine yourself on one of their tours, just like I did!

 Here are some things that stood out for me as I did my research and while I was actually in Africa with them.

 Intrepid tours are for anyone looking for an adventure that’s mixed with must-see sights and off-the-beaten-path gems, all while cultivating an authentic, local feel.

 Not a fan of traveling with big groups?
 Neither am I. Intrepid prides themselves on small group size, as well as allowing for free time and optional activities.

 Do you care about traveling responsibly?
 Intrepid is the world’s largest carbon-neutral travel company.
-They employ local guides, which boosts local economies, and have made it part of their mission to double the number of female leaders by 2020.
+They employ local guides, which boosts local economies, and have made it part of their mission to double the number of female leaders.

 What about the Intrepid Tour Leader?

 My tour guide was the epitome of a cool, laid-back, knowledgeable local who loved to crack a joke and make all of us laugh with his dry sense of humor.

 He was a total pro who took the time every day, as many times as necessary, to brief us on what was next and what we needed to do/have/bring to make it successful.
 He answered questions and kept everything running smoothly.
 He’d led Okavango Experience tours before and it clearly showed.